sergey-show/gitlab_copy/README.md

 Copy all projects from Gitlab

-#### Thats script crated for easy and faster copy all projects for group
+#### Thats script created for easy and faster copy all projects for group

 When you can use this script for example: